 Methods of Teaching / Learning

 The learning and teaching strategy is designed to:

 Present students with a framework through which they can explore the many facets of operational issues within the international hospitality industry.
-Each week students will have a lecture/workshop session which will typically include discussion about a video clip of a real life operation.
+Each week students will have a lecture/workshop session which will typically include discussions of real hospitality operations.
 This will be supported by a chapter in the recommended text and additional SurreyLearn materials (handouts, weblinks, Powerpoints, and etc.).